 - low sodium soy sauce for garnish

-In a large pan, cook the mushrooms, peas, and carrots in the olive oil until the mushrooms are wilted.
+- In a large pan, cook the mushrooms, peas, and carrots in oil until the mushrooms are wilted.
 Add the eggs, and stir until cooked then add all the remaining ingredients and stir until well combined.

-- Top with soy sauce and serve.
+- Top with soy sauce, tamari, or coconut aminos, and serve.

 This recipe from the Gracious Pantry® archives, originally posted on 11/09/2011.